Medically reviewed by Drugs.com. Last updated on Mar 8, 2019.

 During the procedure

 About 30 to 60 minutes before the procedure, you might be given antibiotics to reduce the risk of a uterine infection.
-This is usually done through an intravenous catheter.
+This is usually done through a tube inserted into a vein.

-When the procedure begins, your health care provider will use ultrasound to determine the baby's exact location in your uterus.
-You'll lie on your back on an exam table, and your health care provider will apply a special gel to your abdomen.
+Your health care provider will use ultrasound to determine the umbilical cord's location in your uterus.
+You'll lie on your back on an exam table, and your health care provider will apply a special gel to your belly.
 He or she will then use a small device known as an ultrasound transducer to show your baby's position on a monitor.

-Next, your health care provider will clean your abdomen with an antiseptic.
-Sometimes local anesthetic is used to ease discomfort during the procedure, but often it isn't needed.
+Next, your health care provider will clean your belly.
+Sometimes medication is given to prevent discomfort during the procedure, but often it isn't needed.

 Guided by ultrasound, your health care provider will insert a thin, hollow needle through your abdominal wall and into your uterus.
 A small amount of blood from the vein in the umbilical cord will be withdrawn into a syringe, and the needle will be removed.